Yord/shargs/README.md

 ### Combining Options, Parser, and Usage Documentation

-The command-line options, the parser, and the usage documentation are combined to a program:
+You may now use the command-line options, the parser, and the usage documentation in your program:

 ```js
 // ./deepThought -a 42 ask -q 'What is the answer to everything?'